aduvenhage/raytracer/pages/docker-machine.md

 - provision a system: docker-machine (create --> eval ... --> docker-compose up)

 - NOTE: Docker containers may not use volumes/shares/mounts.
 All shared data must be copied from Dockerfiles
-- NOTE: Digital Ocean VMs have to be in the same data center (in this case sfo2) as their floating IPs

 ## Cloud Runner
 I created a python script to automate the docker-machine calls and I also created a CLI version of the raytracer app.